-A Magtopressor™ is built onto a Magtor Oscillator Drive where chambers are found on both sides of the moving part (the “application side”) resulting in a fully linear double acting compressor.
+A Magtopressor™ is built onto a Magtor Oscillator Drive by connecting pistons and compression chambers (the “application side”) at both extremities of its moving part.
+This results in a fully linear double acting compressor.

 Compression chambers are mounted on both sides of the oscillating drive and their sizing depends on target application requirements (target flow and pressure) and on load type:

 - symmetric load: both compression chambers and plungers are identical allowing the target compression work to be split between the forward and return strokes

 - asymmetric load: compression chambers and plungers are different allowing two single stage compressions with different outputs or a double stage compression setup to increase output pressure

 A Magtopressor™ is intended to be substituted for a reciprocating-piston compressor where the rotary electrical motor together with the crankshaft are both replaced by a single Magtor linear oscillator.

 The “application side”, where the compression function is performed, is kept as close as possible to that found in the reciprocating-compressor the Magtopressor™ is intended to replace: